damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - https://about.gitlab.com/consultancy/ => When a  submit a form for consultancy, that lead flows through Marketo and notifies BDR team.
 BDR follows lead qualification process (documented below).
 - GitLab.com lead signup =>
 - https://about.gitlab.com/downloads/ GitLab CE Downloads newsletter signups=> Lead flows through BDR team for lead qualification process (documentation below).
-- Webcast leads => Lead flows through BDR team for lead qualification process (documentation below).
+- Webcast leads => Leads registered for a webcast are sent confirmation, reminder, and followup (recording link and attendee survey) emails.
+A new lead flows through BDR team for lead qualification process.
 - Any other forms that are created simply flow through the BDR team for lead qualification process (documentation below).

 ## New license flow